-The Roden catchment was designated because it contains a Groundwater Protected Area and Drinking Water Protected Area at risk of failure, due to Diffuse Water Pollution from Agriculture.
-Also, some of the eight water bodies fail good ecological status based on Environment Agency data.
+The Perry catchment was designated because it contains a Groundwater Protected Area and Drinking Water Protected Area at risk of failure, due to Diffuse Water Pollution from Agriculture.
+Also, five of the seven water bodies fail good ecological status based on Environment Agency data.
 This shows that there is poor water quality due to nitrogen, pesticides including metaldehyde but also phosphorous and sediment.
 The catchment is also a Nitrate Vulnerable Zone.